What is Spark?

 On completion of the programme, finalists will receive membership to the Spark alumni community, allowing access to the Design Council’s world-class network.

 We’d really like you to tell us how you are progressing, so we’ll keep in touch with you to identify if we can help you further as you market and promote your product.
+We will share any appropriate further press/media opportunities that fit your product as available.

 Can I use the Design Council Spark brand to promote my products?